founda-org/founda/src/pages/index.md

         image: /images/undraw_notify_88a4-1-.png
         title: ...
 More
     section_id: features
-    subtitle: What we do
+    subtitle: ''
-    title: Features
+    title: What we do
     type: section_features
   - actions: []
     section_id: call-to-action